NannyML/nannyml/docs/deep_dive/data_chunks.rst

 ====
 NannyML monitors ML model performance and input data changes.
 Both can be reliably evaluated only on samples of data containing a number of observations.
 These samples are called chunks.
 All the results generated are calculated and presented on the level of chunk i.e. a chunk is a single data point.
-Go to
+Go to :ref:`Data Drift guide<data-drift>` or :ref:`Performance Estimation guide<performance_estimation>` to see example results.